kamil1027/13322849-381F-gpproject/README.md

 update profile flow
 --> Click update
---> redirect to the updateprofile page (Same as the signup page UI) -->Update all data unless icon from the user collection of mongodb base on username (req.session.username)
+--> redirect to the updateprofile page (Same as the signup page UI) --> Update all data unless icon from the user collection of mongodb base on username (req.session.username) --> Update all order history data to new username base on prvious name (replacing to new name to each history data from history collection of mongodb)

 ********************************************
-# CRUD service
+# Delete
 Two delete flow would use in two pages which are
 - Profile page
 - Product-Info page